 Kaufman and Anton

 Kaufman, whose name means “merchant”, is one of Mags’ informants.
-He is a high-ranking administrator at the Port Authority in the Martian Warehousing Zone.
-Following the death of his wife prior to the beginning of the series, he has been a single father to his son, Anton.
+When the series begins, he is a high-ranking administrator at the Port Authority in the Martian Warehousing Zone, and a single father to his son, Anton.

 Dr. Plutonian and Tesla